 Teams also can use a standard video camera for filming their video.
 If a student or team advisor does not already own a video camera, we recommend the team borrow one from a local public library or school media center.

-The team's free flexible tripod likely will not work with a standard video camera, so we advise teams using these to find another way to steady the camera.
+The free flexible tripod provided by MATHCOUNTS likely will not work with a standard video camera, so we advise teams using these to find another way to steady the camera.

 A tablet, such as an iPad, Galaxy Tab or Surface, also is a good option for filming.
 As with smartphones, most tablets today include a camera as good as the average video camera.
 Many free video editing apps (including our recommendations below) also can be used with a tablet, making video production more seamless.

-The team's free flexible tripod likely will not work with a tablet, so we advise teams using tablets to find another way to steady the camera.
+The free flexible tripod provided by MATHCOUNTS likely will not work with a tablet, so we advise teams using tablets to find another way to steady the camera.

 iMovie (for iOS and Mac)